Four adult classes meet regularly on Sundays at 9:40 a.m. throughout the year, with certain exceptions during summer months.

-Five adult classes meet regularly on Sundays throughout the year.
-Each class studies a variety of material including Biblical studies, classes designed to deepen spiritual development, theology and history, and topical issues focusing on faithful response in our world.
+Each class enlists a variety of material including Biblical studies, classes designed to deepen spiritual development, theology and history, and topical issues focusing on faithful response in our world.

 (Ages mid 20s to mid 40s)

-On Sunday afternoons the group shares a meal together then participates in fellowship activities, music and games, alternative worship activities and service opportunities.
+Additional opportunities for youth at NorthPark include participation in fellowship activities, alternative worship activities, and service opportunities.
 There is meaningful discussion as teens share their experiences and concerns, but there is plenty of time for laughter, too!

-Planning for PYC and Sunday School topics is prepared by the Youth Ministry Council, which meets the first Sunday of each month at 4:30 p.m.
+Planning for PYC and Sunday School topics is prepared by the Youth Ministry Council, which meets quarterly.
 All youth are welcome to add their voices to the council.

-For additional information please contact Kelly Staples, Associate Pastor.
+For additional information please contact Kelly Staples, Associate Pastor and Youth Director.

 At NorthPark we believe parents, teachers and the church are in partnership together to educate our children in the faith.